 When I was in law school, I was dating a girl from a small town in Pennsylvania.
 I became close with her family and they arranged an interview for me with a small law firm in the town.
 I had a meeting that was unlike anything I have ever experienced before or since.
 The law office was in a home that was several hundred years old and furnished with various antiques.

 - I met one attorney who had to leave at 4:00 to go coach his daughter’s soccer practice.

 - I met another attorney who had just returned from a two-week trip to Costa Rica.

 - Many of the attorneys had golf paraphernalia in their offices and one told me “we like to play at lunch.”

 - The offices were large and homey.
-A few had fireplaces in them and nice oriental rugs on the floor.
+Some had fireplaces in them and nice rugs on the floor.

 - A few of the attorneys spoke about a local country club they belonged to.

 - As my final interview concluded (it was now 5:30), I realized that over the last 30 minutes or so I had heard the creaking of stairs and luxury cars starting in the parking lot as everyone in the office left for the day.

 - The law firm had not hired anyone in years and most of the attorneys had been at the firm for their entire careers.

 - Several of the attorneys spoke about community-oriented things they were involved in (Chamber of Commerce and so forth).